SITHFAB002 Provide Responsible Service of Alcohol

 Where appropriate, request and obtain acceptable proof of age prior to sale or service.

-Provide accurate information to customers on alcoholic beverages according to organisation or house policy and government legislation.
+Provide accurate information to customers on alcoholic beverages according to organization or house policy and government legislation.

 Assist customers with information on a range of non-alcoholic beverages available for purchase.